mailru/easyjson/README.md

     	only generate stubs for marshaler/unmarshaler funcs -disallow_unknown_fields
-        return error if some unknown field in json appeared
+        return error if some unknown field in json appeared -include_private_fields
+        generate marshal/unmarshal code for private fields of a struct
 ```

 Using `-all` will generate marshalers/unmarshalers for all Go structs in the